jonbaldie/queue/README.md

 Once started, you interact with the server using HTTP requests.

-To queue up your first payload, send a post request to `/enqueue/:queue` with the payload in your request's JSON body:
+To queue up your first payload, send a post request to `/enqueue/:queue` with the payload in your request's JSON body

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"payload": "bar"}' http://127.0.0.1:1991/enqueue/foo